JohnPaulPamintuan/Wireshark/README.md

 <h1>Analyzing HTTP/S and RDP Traffic with Wireshark</h1>

 <h2>Project Description:</h2>
-In this project, we use Wireshark to capture and analyze network traffic, focusing on HTTP/S (Hypertext Transfer Protocol/Secure) and RDP (Remote Desktop Protocol) traffic.
+In this project, we use Wireshark to capture and analyze network traffic, focusing on <b>HTTP/S (Hypertext Transfer Protocol/Secure) and RDP (Remote Desktop Protocol) traffic</b>.
 The objective is to identify and dissect common web traffic, including both secure and insecure web communications, as well as monitor RDP sessions, which are often used for remote access to systems and can be a target for attacks.<br/>

 <h2>Tools Used:</h2>